Ikki Tousen: Anime

+Television series

+2003

 A 13-episode anime adaptation of Ikki Tousen animated by J.C.Staff and directed by Takashi Watanabe aired on AT-X from July 30, 2003 and October 22, 2003, with subsequent runs on TV Kanagawa, Mie TV, Chiba TV, TV Saitama, and Sun Television.
+The opening theme for the first season is "Drivin' Through The Night" by M.o.v.e while the ending theme is "Let me be with you" by Shela.

 Seven DVD volumes were released by Media Factory between November 22, 2003 and May 25, 2004.
 A DVD box set was later released on January 25, 2008, and a Blu-ray box set was later released on April 27, 2011.

 The series was licensed in North America by Geneon Entertainment, who released the series on four DVD volumes between August 10, 2004 and March 1, 2005.
 The English dub was produced by New Generation Pictures in Los Angeles, California.
 A box set was later released on July 19, 2005 by Geneon.
 The series is now licensed by Funimation after Geneon closed its doors to the North American market, and released a box set of the series on May 26, 2009.
 The series is also licensed in Australia and New Zealand by Madman Entertainment, and in the United Kingdom by MVM Films.